How Much Does a House Sitter Cost? It’s Not What You Think…

 It depends on the home or pet owner.
 Some folks wanted daily contact and pictures, others were fine with little to no contact at all.
 Many of the people I house sat for, I never met face-to-face.
 They left their keys somewhere private and I let myself in.
 Or, a neighbor let me in.

 On the opposite side of the spectrum, I’ve made some dear friends through housesitting, and a good handful added me on Facebook.
-It was a great way to exchange photos on both sides.

 I’ve met people who charge for their house sitting services, and a few companies will connect you with people that run (about) the same price as a kennel for daily, in-home care.